The Homological Brain: Parity Principle and Amortized Inference: Abstract

 \section{Abstract}

+We propose that biological intelligence is fruitfully understood as \emph{structure-preserving compression}: the brain does not minimize a per-sample loss, but extracts and preserves the topological invariants of experience through which future inference can be amortized.
 Biological intelligence emerges from substrates that are slow, noisy, and energetically constrained, yet it performs rapid and coherent inference in open-ended environments.
 Classical computational theories, built around vector-space transformations and instantaneous error minimization, struggle to reconcile the slow timescale of synaptic plasticity with the fast timescale of perceptual synthesis.
 We propose a unifying framework based on algebraic topology, the \textbf{Homological Brain}, in which neural computation is understood as the construction and navigation of topological structure.
-Central to this view is the \textbf{Parity Principle}, a homological partition between even-dimensional \emph{scaffolds} encoding stable content ($\Phi$) and odd-dimensional \emph{flows} encoding dynamic context ($\Psi$).
-Transient contextual flows are resolved through a three-stage \textbf{topological trinity transformation}: \emph{Search} (open-chain exploration), \emph{Closure} (topological cycle formation), and \emph{Condensation} (collapse of validated flows into new scaffold).
-This process converts high-complexity recursive search (formally modeled by \emph{Savitch’s Theorem} in NPSPACE) into low-complexity navigation over a learned manifold (analogous to memoized \emph{Dynamic Programming} in P).
-In this framework, topological condensation is the mechanism that transforms a ``search problem’’ into a ``navigation task’’, allowing the brain to amortize past inference and achieve rapid perceptual integration.
-This perspective unifies the Wake–Sleep cycle, episodic-to-semantic consolidation, and dual-process theories (System~1 vs.\ System~2), revealing the brain as a homology engine that minimizes topological complexity to transmute high-entropy sensory flux into low-entropy, invariant cognitive structure.
+Central to this view is the \textbf{Parity Principle}, a hypothesized homological partition between even-dimensional \emph{scaffolds} encoding stable content ($\Phi$) and odd-dimensional \emph{flows} encoding dynamic context ($\Psi$).
+Transient contextual flows are resolved through a three-stage \textbf{topological trinity transformation}: \emph{Search} (open-chain exploration), \emph{Closure} (topological cycle formation), and \emph{Condensation} (collapse of validated flows into new scaffolds).
+This process is \emph{structurally analogous} to the space-time tradeoff captured by Savitch's theorem: costly recursive exploration is reorganized into efficient memoized navigation over a learned manifold.
+We operationalize the framework with an explicit pipeline that maps spike trains to chain complexes and validate the two central claims in controlled simulations: (i) even- and odd-dimensional Betti numbers anti-correlate across simulated wake/sleep cycles, consistent with parity alternation, and (ii) an agent that condenses closed cycles into reusable scaffold vertices achieves a $\sim$3-4$\times$ inference-cost speedup over ab-initio search on a structured planning task, with a scale-dependent advantage over flat-memory caching that emerges as the environment's combinatorial complexity grows, consistent with amortization.
+Taken together, this perspective unifies the Wake-Sleep cycle, episodic-to-semantic consolidation, and dual-process theories (System~1 vs.\ System~2), framing the brain as a homology engine that converts high-entropy sensory flux into low-entropy, invariant cognitive structure through topologically-constrained reuse of prior inference.